GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 - Detections have been matched to available vessels with AIS
 - Detections are classified and separated as matched and unmatched
 - Detections are computed with a delay of 72 hours, and tables updated daily
+- Detections are available globally from January 1st 2022 onward (*)
 - Detection footprints (area of the ocean scanned) are also provided

 [Link to Map](https://#)

 [Link to Data](https://#)

+(*) Future releases will include detections from 2015/2017 onward

 ## Key Tables